Caroline Slade: Writing career

 In 1943, the novel Lilly Crackell appeared.
-The book recounts 20 years in the life of the titular character, a welfare mother, from the tender age of 14 when she finds herself a mother-to-be to her later years of adversity and fading hope, with six children in tow, and how social welfare officials, some inept and corrupt, come and go, oftentimes more interested in preserving their jobs and good names than truly helping.
+The book recounts 20 years in the life of the titular character, a welfare mother, from the tender age of 14 when she finds herself a mother-to-be to her later years of adversity and fading hope, with six children in tow, and how social welfare officials, some inept and corrupt, come and go, oftentimes more interested in preserving their jobs and good names than in truly helping.
 A review noted that Lilly Crackell “will touch off many a hot debate about the duty of society to see to it that every child has a chance.
 But it will be read for the powerful and compassionate work of art that it is.”
 Literary critic Diana Trilling deemed the book “most estimable,” a “social-work novel, despite the fact that it is unsparing in its criticism of that profession.”

-Slade’s 5th book, the novel Margaret (1946), returned to the sensitive theme held close by the author—prostitution and the social forces behind it.
-In the novel, impoverishment, a deteriorating family life, and want for better things, lure a young tenement woman toward delinquency and tragedy.
+Slade’s fifth book, the novel Margaret (1946), returned to the sensitive theme held close by the author: prostitution and the social forces behind it.
+In the novel, impoverishment, a deteriorating family life, and hunger for better things, lure a young tenement girl toward delinquency and tragedy.

 Mrs. Party’s House, Slade’s final book, was released in 1948.
-Here, the theme of prostitution is again central to the story, this time from the perspective of a “madame” who, earlier in life, penniless and facing the perilous decision of putting her dearly loved paralyzed mother in a home, decides to take a different course of action.
+Here, the theme of prostitution is again central to the story, this time from the perspective of a “madam” who, earlier in life, penniless and facing the perilous decision of putting her beloved paralyzed mother in a home, decides to take a different course of action.
 A New York Times review characterized the book as a “minutely documented study of the good and bad of commercialized vice,” while pointing out “there is no doubting the sincerity or [its] serious purpose.”